graphcore/examples/code_examples/tensorflow2/imdb/README.md

 1) Prepare the TensorFlow environment.

    Install the Poplar SDK.
-Make sure to run the enable.sh script and activate a Python 3 virtualenv with the TensorFlow 2 gc_tensorflow wheel installed.
+Make sure to run the enable.sh script and activate a Python 3 virtualenv with the tensorflow-2 wheel from the Poplar SDK installed.

 2) Train the graph.